sanjibsinha/sanjibsinha/README.md

 # I know that I know nothing - Socrates

-## I greatly admire old Greek Philosophers.
+## I greatly admire old Philosophers.
 Keeping Socrates in mind, I'm trying to share my little-learning-experiences on Flutter, Dart, Tensorflow, Python, Machine Learning, and Data Science in - [https://sanjibsinha.com](https://sanjibsinha.com), and on C, C++ amd Game Development in - [https://sinhasanjib.com](https://sinhasanjib.com).

 I hope, there are lot of tips and tricks that might be useful for Beginners.